An Ennola duality for subgroups of groups of Lie type: Ennola duality for classical groups

 Over $\Q$, the minimal square-free integer $m$ must be odd: the reduction modulo $2$ of the matrix $M$ of the form must be the matrix of a symmetric, hence skew-symmetric bilinear form, and so modulo the radical it has even dimension.
 Thus an even number of eigenvalues must be even, and $4\nmid m$.
 Also, $m$ is positive: by extending the field to $\R$, we may change basis so that the matrix of the form is diagonal with entries $\pm 1$.
 The subspace spanned by basis elements with norm $1$ yields an invariant subspace, as does that with norm $-1$.
 Thus one of these subspaces is zero as the subgroup $\bar H$ of $\GL_d(k)$ is irreducible.
 But the dimension $d$ is even, so the determinant is always positive.
 The statement that all eigenvalues of $M$ must be positive (or all must be negative) holds for any $H$ and $\chi$, not just $\Z$-representations.

 One can also see that if $m$ is divisible by a prime $r$ then either all eigenvalues of the matrix are divisible by $r$, in which case we can multiply by a scalar to remove them, or the reduction modulo $r$ of the form has a non-zero radical.
 Thus, in particular, the reduction modulo $r$ of $\chi$ cannot be an irreducible Brauer character.
-This first proves that $m\mid |H|$, and second it even excludes certain primes that divide $|H|$.
+This proves that $r$ a product of primes not belonging to $\mP$.

 We now need the discriminant of the form for the two orthogonal groups $\GO_d^\ep(q)$.
 If $d$ is divisible by $4$, or $d\equiv 2\bmod 4$ and $q\equiv 1\bmod 4$ then the discriminant for $\GO_d^+(q)$ is a square, and if $d\equiv 2\bmod 4$ and $q\equiv 3\bmod 4$ then the determinant is a non-square.
 The discriminant for $\GO_d^+(q)$ is a square in $\F_q$ if and only if the discriminant for $\GO_d^-(q)$ is a non-square.
 Thus if $\bar H$ is a subgroup of $\GL_d(q)$ and we can determine the discriminant for the invariant bilinear form then we know which of the two orthogonal groups $\bar H$ embeds into.